mtorrisi/e-Research-Hackfest-prep/services/checklist.md

 ### Development Environment - manual

-if you want to provision the
+if you want to provision the development environment from within an OpenStack cloud, here's how First [create a tenant](https://gist.github.com/mtorrisi/d445e4dc25b0aaf52aa0f8551745c2e1) if you haven't already.
+Then, create the VMs with `cloud-init`.

 **Nova with Cloud-Init**